 Pro Tip: If you can find a local pumpkin farm to partner with, you might be able to work out a special deal or a free giveaway (i.e. each family gets a free pumpkin) that can be an exclusive gift for your guests.

 By the time you send this email, the calendar will be nearing Thanksgiving.
-Send an email with “Six Ways to Help Your Family Express Thankfulness Around The Thanksgiving Table.”
-Include tips such as “go around the table and share one thing you’re grateful for” or, “place butcher paper as the tablecloth and encourage everyone to draw what they’re thankful for with crayons.”
+Send an email with “Six Ways to Help Your Family Express Thankfulness Around The Thanksgiving Table”.
+Include tips such as a go around the table and share one thing you’re grateful for, place butcher paper as the tablecloth and encourage everyone to draw what they’re thankful for with crayons.
 The goal here is to be creative and give creative and fun ideas for your email recipients.
 You might also include a list of area Thanksgiving Day parades or other activities folks can do on Thanksgiving.

 Pro Tip: Resist the urge to make this over-spiritual.

 Use this email to continue to provide value to your trunk-or-treat guests.
 This email could be something simple like a generic “Keeping Your Sanity While Parenting During The Busy Holiday Season” or something similar.
-Make sure it’s valuable to them and not about you (it’s okay to include a few spiritual tips such as, ‘find a good church with a good children’s program,’ but avoid making this list too churchy).
+Make sure it’s valuable to them and not about you (it’s okay to include a few spiritual tips such as how to find a good church with a good children’s program, but avoid making this list too churchy).
 Your goal here is to continue to keep yourself top-of-mind for them by giving them something they can use in their everyday lives without talking to them directly about your church.

 Pro Tip: Get your children’s ministry staff and volunteers involved in creating this email.
-They probably have a better grasp on what families struggle with during the fall holiday season than you do.
+They probably have a better grasp of what families struggle with during the fall holiday season than you do.

 If you time your emails just right (a week apart, beginning after Halloween), you should be getting close to Christmas.
 Use this email as a chance to give folks something like “Five Ways to Avoid Christmas Gift Overload.”

-Again, make this a practical piece—not a spiritual brow-beating—where you help families navigate the pressure to go overboard.
-Perhaps you introduce them to the 4 Christmas Gift Challenge:
+Again, make this a practical piece, not a spiritual brow-beating where you help families navigate the pressure to go overboard.
+Perhaps you introduce them to the “4 Christmas Gift Challenge,” like: